kikipoulet/SukiUI/README.md

 - Some breaking changes.
 If you update from a previous version, please read the [Documentaion](https://github.com/kikipoulet/SukiUI/wiki/1.-Installation) first
 - Special thanks to [@sirdoombox](https://www.github.com/sirdoombox) for his valuable contributions

-#### ⚠️ Readme and Documentation are changing for the upcoming 6.0 Release

 <br/>

 ## 📱 UI Theme